This article explains how to connect a SIRIS to a VMware hypervisor.

 - The location can be a different datastore than where the virtual SIRIS appliance virtual machine is located.

 - The datastore should have enough space to hold the .vswap file for each ESXi virtualization.

 - Each .vswap file is equal to the amount of memory allocated to the virtual machine.

-- The iSCSI adapter on the ESXi host is used for ESXi virtualization.
+- You use the iSCSI adapter on the ESXi host for ESXi virtualization.

-- The adapter should be on the same subnet as one of the NICs on the SIRIS appliance in order for proper iSCSI connection and RDM creation.
+- For proper iSCSI connection and RDM creation, the adapter should be on the same subnet as one of the NICs on the SIRIS appliance.

-- If a software iSCSI adapter is used, then it should be bound to a VMkernel adapter on the same subnet as one of the NICs on the SIRIS appliance.
+- If you use a software iSCSI adapter, then it should be bound to a VMkernel adapter on the same subnet as one of the NICs on the SIRIS appliance.

-If you don't already have an iSCSI adapter set up on your ESXi host, see this document (external link - page 69).
+If you don't already have an iSCSI adapter set up on your ESXi host, see page 69 of vSphere (external link) for instructions.

 Once you click Next, the Datto appliance will connect to the hypervisor and display your connections, as shown in Figure 5.